One route and a thousand different worlds. The wonder of crossing Piedmont by bicycle

 The magic of biking?
 Some 20 kilometers through rice fields and vineyards take you on a leap in time, from prehistory to the Renaissance.

 You will realize this by observing Rovasenda and its tower-symbol, built in 1461 and a good 48 meters high.
 And even more in Buronzo with its Consortile, that is, seven castles in one.

 The manor, in fact, belonged to the Lords of Buronzo, a family that in the 14th century divided into 7 branches: each occupied a separate portion of the fortress, while the common parts (such as moats and boundary walls) were managed together.
 Over the centuries a fortified village thus grew up, occupying 10,000 square meters and well worth a visit.

 The plain, and with it the easy riding pace, stops in front of the Superga hill, which you climb from the Pilonetto side: the elevation gain is not crazy, but the gradients, especially at Rivodora, exceed 10 percent.
-At the top, there are at least two reasons to stop there: the splendid Baroque Basilica built to a design by Filippo Juvarra and dedicated to the Madonna delle Grazie, and the plaque in memory of Grande Torino, the soccer team that disappeared in the plane crash on May 4, 1949.
+At the top, there are at least two reasons to stop there: the splendid Baroque Basilica built to a design by Filippo Juvarra and dedicated to the Madonna delle Grazie, and the plaque in memory of Grande Torino, the soccer team that perished in the plane crash on May 4, 1949.